NIKT-UDIT/udit/udit-cfp.md

 UDIT (The Norwegian Conference on Didactics in IT education) is a meeting place for scientific publication, discussion, and exchange of experiences related to teaching ICT in higher education.
-We welcome contributions on all topics related to education, teaching, didactics and the use of ICT in learning.
-If you have gained new insights and good ideas through your work on developing a course ir academic progran, UDIT can be an excellent arena for presenting and publishing your work.
+We welcome contributions on all topics related to education, teaching, didactics, and the use of ICT in learning.
+If you have gained new insights and good ideas through your work on developing a course or academic programme, UDIT can be an excellent arena for presenting and publishing your work.

 UDIT invites the submission of research papers, which will be peer reviewed.
-Accepted research papers accepted at UDIT will be published as part of the conference reports from the NIKT series (e-ISSN 1892-0721), which is accredited at Level 1 i Norway.
+Accepted papers will be published as part of the conference reports from the NIKT series (e-ISSN 1892-0721), which is accredited at Level 1 i Norway.
 Last year's UDIT papers can be found at [https://ojs.bibsys.no/index.php/NIK/issue/view/87](https://ojs.bibsys.no/index.php/NIK/issue/view/87)